luisalvarez246/infra-as-code-lab-exercises-lcay/Session_5_Terraform_Modules/README.md

 }
 ```

-Just like before rerun run the terraform init, plan and apply in your root directory to confirm it all works before progressing to the next step.
+Just like before run the terraform init, plan and apply in your root directory to confirm it all works before progressing to the next step.

 3. Commit your working code to your repo.